-A "Manifest merger failed" error during an Android build usually means there are conflicts or inconsistencies in your AndroidManifest.xml
+A "Manifest merger failed" error during an Android build usually means there are conflicts or inconsistencies in your AndroidManifest.xml file, often arising when merging manifests from different libraries like the Pushwoosh SDK.

 Here are common causes and solutions: